 Tone- Relative brightness of tone.

 Level- Overall volume; this doesn't affect the amount of distortion.
-Increasing drive will cause an overall volume increase, Level can used to balance things out.
+Increasing drive will cause an overall volume increase, Level can be used to balance things out.

 Enable- Enables and disables phaser effect.
 The LED in the tab additionally indicates current enabled or disabled status.